AnK-Accelerated-Komputing/PressNet/datasets/README.md

 ## .h5 data file
-This is the compressed binary file containing the information of all 150 trajectories in dictionary forma.
-So, there are 150 key-value pairs of keys "group_0", "group_1" ..... "group_149" and each value being of following format:
+This is the compressed binary file containing the information of all 150 trajectories in dictionary format.
+So, there are 150 key-value pairs of keys "group_0", "group_1",..., "group_149", and each value is of the following format:
 ```json
 "group_0": {
         "cells": {